siefkenj/IBLODEs/book/typst/modules/module1.typ

 The general solution to $P'=2P$ is $P(t)=C e^(2t)$ where $C$ is a parameter, but only one solution in this family satisfies $P(0)=100$.
 (Stop now and figure out what value of $C$ leads to a solution satisfying $P(0)=100$.)

+=== Types of Differential Equations

+XXX Finish: mention autonomous vs non-autonomous, first-order vs higher-order, and systems.
+Mention that other terms used include linear/non-linear and homogeneous/non-homogeneous.

 === Solving Methods